 AWS Marketplace listing,

-your delivery channel is the Docker container image, not npm — your license email contains the
+Your delivery channel is the Docker container image, not npm — the emailed key comes with the

 docker login / docker pull / docker run commands instead of an npm token,